spring-media/lambda-blueprint/README.md

 go get -d github.com/spring-media/lambda-blueprint
 ```

+to get the source code.
+Please ignore warnings about missing Go packages in `$GOPATH/src/github.com/spring-media/lambda-blueprint`

-to get the source code and try to build, test and lint it
+and then try to build, test and lint the code by running

 ```
 cd $GOPATH/src/github.com/spring-media/lambda-blueprint